pleonex/AttackFridayMonsters/README.md

 The tools will be under *GameData/tools*.

 ## Decompile
-You can the files to translate using CMake as follows:
+You can get the files to translate using CMake as follows:
 ```cmake
 cd Decompiler
 mkdir build; cd build